 A study of animal tissue organization and types.
-Tissue microanatomy and recognition are covered
+Tissue microanatomy and recognition are covered in lecture and through student microscopic study.
+The techniques of histological procedures are taught in the preparation of permanent slides.
+Offered every Fall.

 Two hour lecture, four hour laboratory per week.
-Prerequisite: BIO 110-111, 112-113
+Prerequisite: BIO 110-111, 112-113, CHEM 111-112, 113-114